-This page is under construction . . . will will be adding some more content shortly.
-Thanks for your understanding!
+This page is under construction . . . will will be adding items of interest from time to time.

 The Chicago Laryngological and Otological Society (CL&O) was organized in 1899 as the Chicago Laryngological and the Climatological Society.
 At the first meeting January 19, 1899, Ephriam Fletcher Ingals was elected President.
 The 21 charter members, included W. L. Ballenger, W. E. Casselberry, O.T.
 Freer, N. H. Pierce, G. E. Shambaugh, and J. Holinger.